-The winter holiday season is one of the most, if not the most, magical time to visit the city!
-Check out all the best Christmas trees in NYC from the most famous like the Rockefeller Center Christmas tree to lesser-known NYC Christmas trees found in performance venues, museums, and tucked away in shopping centers and the boroughs of the city!
+The winter holiday season is one of the most, if not the most, enchanting time to visit New York City!
+I love visiting and photographing the different NYC Christmas trees year after year, from the most famous like the Rockefeller Center Christmas tree to lesser-known NYC Christmas trees found in performance venues, museums, and tucked away in shopping centers and the boroughs of the city!

 Amazing NYC Christmas Trees

 Let’s get the most famous Christmas tree in NYC out of the way first.
 It’s obligatory to see the Rockefeller Christmas Tree, even if you’ve already seen it before.
 You’ve seen it in all the Christmas movies set in NYC and is probably the most photographed Christmas tree in the world!